 The front of your IP will say L10 when it’s been 10 minutes.
 There might still be some steam inside so you will need to release your sealing valve.

 How Can I store The Egg Bites

 Remove the trivet and egg mold from the Instant Pot.
-Since the silicone mold was sprayed with cooking spray the egg bites should pop right out.
+Spraying the silicone mold with cooking spray helps the egg bites to pop right out.
 I usually press the bottom of the mold and they pop up.

 You can store the bites in their molds in the refrigerator for up to 1 week.
 Just use the cover that came with the silicone mold or you can place them into your preferred storage container.

 If you choose to refrigerate them, they can be reheated in the microwave for about 30 seconds each.